 We are moving in the direction of improving your editing experience with MotoPress WordPress Page Builder and prepared some awesome updates!
 From now on, the builder won’t leave any shortcode mess in a standard WordPress TinyMCE.
 Instead, you’ll get a great alternative of switching to a plain Text Editor any time without losing any content.
-The most important thing, content from the Visual Builder will be duplicated to WordPress text editor, so you’ll be able to continue editing your content without shortcodes even if the MotoPress Page Builder plugin is deactivated.
+The most important thing, content from the Visual Builder will be duplicated to a WordPress text editor, so you’ll be able to continue editing your content without shortcodes even if the MotoPress Page Builder plugin is deactivated.

-A shortcode-based WordPress page builder is a very sensitive topic in WordPress space.
-On the one hand, a shortcode makes it easy to automatically generate complex code without actually having any coding skill.
+A shortcode-based WordPress page builder is a very sensitive topic in the WordPress space.
+On the one hand, a shortcode makes it easy to automatically generate complex code without actually having any coding skills.
 On the other hand, it can restrict access to your content if the plugin is deactivated or uninstalled.
 This is why such synchronization with a native WordPress editor and content “anti lock-in effect” is a huge step forward for us.
 Not all builders are now supplied with this option, so you are an owner of a unique tool, which gives you much more customization freedom

 Let’s get closer to what you get with this update.

 It’s important to clarify a shortcode matter at first.
-The update doesn’t mean the plugin is a shortcode-free now, but it leaves all shortcode structure backstage offering you full content synchronization with WordPress native editor.
+The update doesn’t mean the plugin is shortcode-free now, but it leaves all shortcode structure backstage offering you full content synchronization with WordPress native editor.
 It means:

 1. When you open a page or post, you are free to choose any editing mode: either Visual Builder or Text editor.
-Content created in Visual Builder will be displayed on your site when Visual Builder tab is active.
-You may switch to default Text Editor to make changes any time, but your edits made there will not be duplicated to the Visual Builder.
+Content created in Visual Builder will be displayed on your site when the Visual Builder tab is active.
+You may switch to default Text Editor to make changes at any time, but your edits made there will not be duplicated to the Visual Builder.
 On contrary, the changes made in the Visual Builder are replicated in the Text Editor.

 2. If the plugin is deactivated, deleted, or crashed, your content built with the MotoPress Visual Page Builder is available without shortcodes in a simplified way in a WordPress Text area.
-Compare: here is how you usually edit your content on the frontent with the Visual Builder:
+Compare: here is how you usually edit your content on the frontend with the Visual Builder: